 The COMESA Competition Commission commenced its operations on the 14th of January 2013 and is a regional body corporate established under Article 6 of the COMESA Competition Regulations.
 In order to ensure fair competition and transparency among economic operators in the region, COMESA enacted the regional competition law and policy to harmonize existing national competition policies to avoid contradictions and provide a consistent regional economic environment.
-The main functions of the Commission are to prohibit, monitor and investigate anti-competitive business practices, control mergers and other forms of acquisitions in the Common Market and mediate disputes between the Member States concerning anti-competitive conduct.
+The Regulations were promulgated in 2004 pursuant to Article 55 of the Treaty establishing the Common Market for Eastern and Southern Africa ("the Treaty").
+The Commission is responsible, among other things, for promoting competition and enhancing the welfare of consumers in the Common Market.
+The main functions of the Commission are to prohibit, monitor and investigate anticompetitive business practices, control mergers and other forms of acquisitions in the Common Market and mediate disputes between the Member States concerning anti-competitive conduct.

 The COMESA Competition Commission is the first regional competition authority in Africa and the second in the world, after the European Competition Authority.
 It is charged with the enforcement of the regulations.
 The introduction of the regulations created a 'One Stop Shop' for the assessment of cross border transactions thereby reducing the burden and cost of doing business in the region, given that such transactions no longer need to be examined in each Member State.
 The COMESA regime also provides the only and most extensive network of national competition authorities in Africa.
 The Commission, in its enforcement of the regulations, enjoys international legal personality in the territory of each Member State and the legal capacity required for the performance of its functions under the Treaty.
-The Competition Commission is based in Lilongwe, Malawi. https://www.comesacompetition.org/ institute has prepared several programmes and projects in areas such as human resource and institutional development, trade and investment in the leather and leather products' sector.
-LLPI has helped a number of entrepreneurs with preparation of investment feasibility studies.
-It has also designed and executed several projects to help Member States develop their respective leather sector.
-The LLPI also conducts training programmes in leather footwear technology and pattern making for its Member States' small and medium scale entrepreneurs.
-ALLPI is headquartered in Addis Ababa, Ethiopia. https://allpi.int/